Q: Why can't I get help to send my 3-year-old or 5-year-old to Preschool?

 A: Preschool Promise funds are limited.
 We don't have enough funding to include younger and older children.
 If your 5-year-old wasn't ready to start Kindergarten this year and you would like to enroll him or her in a participating Preschool Promise program, contact us at (937) 329-2700.

-A: No. We partner with more than 80 Preschools in Dayton, Kettering, Jefferson Township and Trotwood, and with the Mad River Early Childhood Center.
+A: No. We partner with more than 90 Preschools in Dayton, Kettering, Jefferson Township, Trotwood, Mad River Local Schools, Northridge, and West Carrollton.
 Our focus is on helping families find and afford a high quality Preschool, and assisting participating Preschools improve their programming.

-Q: Why do I have to choose a Preschool located in Dayton, Kettering, Jefferson Township andTrotwood or with Mad River Local Schools?
+Q: Why do I have to choose a Preschool located in Dayton, Kettering, Jefferson Township, Trotwood, Mad River Local Schools, Northridge or West Carrollton?

 A: We hope Preschool Promise will expand throughout Montgomery County.
 Right now, though, we only have funding to assist programs in these communities.